 All drone businesses must register with Skatteverket (Swedish Tax Agency):

-• Register for VAT (moms) if annual revenue exceeds SEK 30,000
+• Register for VAT (moms) if annual revenue exceeds varies depending on market conditions and experience

 • Obtain organization number (organisationsnummer)